A Ride Through Autumn Foliage

 Riding Through the Autumnal Soni Village

 We continued through Soni Village while taking in its natural grandeur.
-The mountain in the back is Yoroidake (Armor Peak).
+The mountain in the back is Yoroidake (Mt.
+Yoroi or Armor Peak).
 It gets its name from its resemblance to a samurai’s armor.

 Soni Village has many unique mountains that were created by volcanic activity in ancient times, so you will never get bored riding through it.
 If you have time, you could stop by one of them, the Byobuiwa Sheer Cliffs.